rngtang/Telephone-Assistant/README.md

 To update the Assistant settings, you can follow the `update_assistant.py` template, found in `/home/colabdev/Desktop/telephone-assistant/assistant/API_calls_samples`.

 ## Known Bugs
 Currently, there are errors with the assistant recognizing when a function call is necessary.
 For example, if you ask, "Where is Lily?", the assistant with think Lily is a person (rather than the library) and call the function.
+Additionally, the assistant sometimes gets confused between when to use one function versus the other (get_workers vs get_student_devs).